Almería in Spain: a large-scale agricultural development

 Advantages of the large-scale agricultural development at Almería

-factories providing materials for the greenhouses, such as factories, provide jobs
+- factories providing materials for the greenhouses provide jobs

-the multiplier affect – new scientific agribusiness companies have moved to the area providing high-skilled research and development jobs
+- the multiplier effect – new scientific agribusiness companies have moved to the area providing high-skilled research and development jobs

 Disadvantages of the large-scale agricultural development at Almería

-Plastic is dumped at sea which has a negative impact on marine ecosystems
+- Plastic is dumped at sea, which harms marine ecosystems

-As pesticide use has increased so has the health risks associated with its use
+- As pesticide use has increased, so have the health risks associated with its use

-Despite average temperatures rising in Spain, in Almería, they have dropped by 0.3 °C per ten years, as greenhouses reflect sunlight back into the atmosphere.
+- Despite average temperatures rising in Spain, in Almería, they have dropped by 0.3 °C per ten years, as greenhouses reflect sunlight into the atmosphere.

 Related Topics